 Totally disorientated, I took a deep breath and did my best to look around in the dark in an attempt to figure out where I was.
 Judging from the glowing red exit sign ahead of me and the cold vinyl seat I was sitting on that provided about the same amount of cushioning as a slab of concrete, I determined that I was on an old classic Blue Bird School bus.
 Slowly I began to sit up, grateful for the fact that I at least had the seat to myself.
 I rubbed my eyes and tried to figure out what time it was, how long I’d been asleep, and where in the actual hell I was.

-Slowly it all began to come back to me.
+It all began to come back to me.
 I was on a bus somewhere in Missouri, best as I could figure a few hours west of St. Louis.
 I looked at my watch and pressed the little button on the side to illuminate the digital face.
 The warm green glow lit the LCD numbers on the watch and I could see it was a little after 2:00 in the morning, which meant it was September 15th.
 The day I was to report to Fort Leonard Wood, Missouri for Army Basic Training.

 Not knowing what I had in store for me, I did what any healthy 20 year old would do the day before he left for the Army.
 I stayed up all night drinking.
 Life as I knew it was about to change, so I decided there was no way I was going into this sober.
 That was kind of how I approached everything back then now that I think of it.
 So why would joining the Army be any different?
 In fact, I’m pretty sure I had been drinking the day I decided to enlist which would explain how a guy like me would ever wind up in the Army to begin with.